Go to Homepage

 Third, forget the window views.
 That’s all passé.
 Undistracted by the wondrous vistas outside, you can turn your full and frank attention, as did I, on the socks on display across the aisle, each pair on its very own Ottoman footrest.
 I checked rigorously for holes.
 The three pairs I viewed – and it was a long viewing – passed muster though the argyle looked suspect.
 By the time we landed I felt I knew these people intimately, every naughty contour of their insoles.
 But what was that smell?

-The new Cathay Pacific business class seats employ the de rigueur 1-2-1 configuration with somewhat muted élan.
-The new business class seat appears smaller and more cramped than the old version and is seemingly no wider than an economy class seat.
-This is partly an illusion on account of the tapering seat back - though not quite as conehead as the Air Canada seat - and the drop-down armrests that further erode seat width.
-And it is partly true.
-There is very little bottom-wobble room on this 23.5-inch-wide seat.
-Every centimetre has been utilised.
-The first impression is daunting.
-The cubicle partitions are close in on either side – and well extended – leaving the seated passenger with tunnel vision.
-The window, as in any such configuration, may not adequately illuminate your book though it will, annoyingly, reflect off your large 15-inch LCD screen, otherwise a joy.
+My experiences with the first Cathay Pacific 1-2-1 herringbone configuration were less than exhilarating.
+The seats appeared smaller and more cramped than the old ones and were seemingly no wider than the economy class seats.
+There was very little bottom-wobble room on these 23.5-inch-wide seats.
+Every centimetre had been fully utilised.
+The first impression was daunting.
+The cubicle partitions were close in on either side – and well extended – leaving the seated passenger with tunnel vision.
+The windows, as in any such configuration, did not adequately illuminate your book though they would, annoyingly, reflect off your large 15-inch LCD screen, otherwise a joy.

 A useful highpoint of any Cathay Pacific flight is the brisk and chatty announcements from the captain that keep you in the loop with humour and flair unlike on several airlines where the captain is either completely unintelligible, or missing in action.
-English competency is not an issue with staff in the CX business cabin though it is a subject that needs addressing in the back of the plane.
-Service is efficient and brisk if not always with a smile.
-The best way to describe it is "tentatively" polite rather than "flowing".
+Service is efficient and brisk and smiles are more forthcoming these days.

 Singapore Airlines has been in alluring soft focus so long it’s hard to tell what’s going on in the cabin apart from beaming smiles and those signature sarong-clad Singapore Girls.
 The new Singapore Airlines business class seats come in a 1-2-1 configuration on the A380 and B777-300ER aircraft.
 This format will be emulated on the long-haul A340-500 planes.
 Perhaps unsurprisingly, SIA played it safe with the layout and its seats are both wide and, reassuringly, forward facing.
 Your eye and body follow the take-off and landing facing forward and not at a perilous angle with the runway flashing by at one end of your peripheral vision.